The Carbon Literacy Project aims to ensure that everyone who works, lives, or studies in Wales has the opportunity to learn about;

 Cynnal Cymru is the official partner of the Carbon Literacy Project in Wales.
 We offer certified Carbon Literacy training.

-Organisation that have benefited from our course include The National Museum of Wales, Public Health Wales, Community Housing Cymru, WCVA and many SMEs, charities and voluntary organisations.
+Organisations that have benefited from our course include United Welsh, Cardiff Council, The National Museum of Wales, Public Health Wales, Community Housing Cymru, WCVA and many SMEs, charities and voluntary organisations.

 It is now your chance to join a growing movement!

 Carbon Literacy is a concept co-created in Manchester by Cooler Projects Ltd. and governed by the Carbon Literacy Trust.

 It is a key component of Greater Manchester’s plan to respond to the climate changes caused by human activity.
 The idea is simple – everyone should have the opportunity to understand the causes and consequences of climate change and be supported to play their part in response to this global threat.

 The BBC, Manchester City Council, Manchester Metropolitan University, 21 housing associations and dozens of community initiatives across Greater Manchester are just some of the organisations that have benefitted from Carbon Literacy training.
 Salford aims to become the world’s first Carbon Literate City.
 The Project is supported and funded in Scotland by the Scottish Government and is now establishing in Holland, France, Leeds and the international Olympic movement.
 Cynnal Cymru is working with Cooler Projects to promote Carbon Literacy in Wales.